rscullin/beambreak/CAN Bus/README.md

 # Bus 1 - BMS <-> ESC

 ## CAN Bus Info
 The CAN Bus runs at 250k baud, with extended message IDs.
-The `Boosted_Board.dbc` file contains mappings that any CAN tool should be able to use to "make sense" of the CAN traffic.
+The `SR_Battery.dbc` file contains mappings that any CAN tool should be able to use to "make sense" of the CAN traffic.

 ## Physical Connectors
 Boosted uses a [5-Pin Higo L513AM](https://www.higoconnector.com/products/l313am-p-00-ar-1000/LK99K#title) connector, with two (larger) pins for power, and three pins for CAN/connection detection.